Ruby Goldstein: Knockout loss to Sid Terris, May 1927

 The Sid Terris fight was a much-hyped battle between the two rival Jewish New Yorkers on June 15, 1927, at New York's Polo Grounds.
 Terris and Goldstein had known each other for many years and had attended high school together.
 Each fighter had his legion of supporters, and their eagerly anticipated face-off produced a stirring 1-round fight before 40,000 enthusiastic fans.
 Goldstein seized the advantage when he floored Terris for a count of nine with a right to the jaw, around 1:25 into the first round, and confidently seemed on his way to an easy victory.
 Terris, however, upon arising timed Goldstein's charge and caught him coming in with a powerful blow, knocking Goldstein out.
 Terris suffered from the same susceptibility to knockouts as Goldstein, and was himself KOed by Irish great Jimmy McLarnin who possessed extraordinary speed and punching power.
 The blow Terris dealt that felled Goldstein was a solid right to the jaw that may have been a slight bit high, 1:47 into the first round, not long after Terris had been down for his count of nine.

 Coming back from his loss to Terris, after a three-month lay-off on December 19, 1927, he knocked out Ray Mitchell in the third round of six at the St. Nicholas Arena in New York.
 Mitchell had been down for a count of nine in the second round.
-Fighting at 139, Goldstein was nearing welterweight range of 140, technically fighting as a superlightweight.
+Fighting at 139, Goldstein was nearing the welterweight range of 140, technically fighting as a superlightweight.
 After the Ray Mitchell bout, Goldstein fought most of his bouts as a welterweight, and fought quality opponents but few serious contenders until his match with McLarnin.